- How is retinoblastoma treated?

 Some of the drugs that can be used to treat children with retinoblastoma include:

 A drug called cyclosporine is sometimes given with chemo.
-Cyclosporine is not a chemo drug (it does not directly kill cancer cells), but it may make the tumor cells more sensitive to chemo drugs.
+Cyclosporine is not a chemo drug (it does not directly kill cancer cells), but it might make the tumor cells more sensitive to chemo drugs.

 Possible side effects